 Hi everyone!
 Very excited and happy to announce Sword Legends

-Here are some screenshots of a dungeon we're working on!
-It's still pretty early in development, but you can get the gist of the style we're going for.Influences
+Here are some screenshots of a dungeon I'm working on!
+It's still pretty early in development, but you can get the gist of the game style so far.Influences

-Richard and I both grew up in the golden age of the SNES.
-Sword Legends is heavily modeled after games like A Link to the Past, Super Castlevania IV, and Super Metroid, but we are hoping to evolve on them a bit and achieve gameplay mechanics and a unique style that we can call our own.
-We love games where exploration and discovery play major roles in the player's experience.
-Dark Souls is another big inspiration for us...we loved the combat and intentionality of the Dark Souls game world, as well as the sense of wonder and discovery that came with exploring a well designed open-world environment.Gameplay
+I grew up in the golden age of the SNES, and Sword Legends takes design cues from games like A Link to the Past, Super Castlevania IV, and Super Metroid.
+I'm hoping to evolve on them a bit and achieve gameplay mechanics and a unique style that the game can call its own.
+Dark Souls is another big inspiration...loved the combat and intentionality of the Dark Souls game world, as well as the sense of wonder and discovery that came with exploring a well designed open-world environment.Gameplay

 - More combat, less puzzles